CSDL-UMD/Rockwell/README.md

 sudo systemctl start [app name, without the .service extension]
 ```

-Sample files are provided in the scriptsAndFiles folder.
+Sample files are provided in the scripts folder.